Bejmach/flashlight_tensor/README.md

 > Tensor library written in pure rust, designed mostly for matrix operations

+> Package abandoned, use something else

 > project not related to similarly named [flashlight](https://github.com/flashlight/flashlight).
 The name was coincidental and chosen independently.

+## Current state of package
+Package abandoned, because I lack knowledge and will for further development.
+"Flashlight" was supposed to be my small project that I will have fun developing, and with more knowledge I gained on the topic, the more I knew I need to rewrite whole project from base.
+This is my own decision, and no one can change it.
+I will still develop a github version, but mostly to learn about machine learning.
+Once I feel confident in my knowledge, I plan to create another neural network package, with a proper structure and propably a different name.
+The package will stay on crates but without any updates.

+If someone wants to publish a crate with that name, please contact me, and I will transfer the ownershit to you

 ## Features
 - n-dimensional tensors